hanzy88/tensorflow2ncnn/README.md

 ###########
-Thank you for the share of ncnn, refer to https://github.com/Tencent/ncnn
+Thanks for the share of ncnn, refer to https://github.com/Tencent/ncnn
 ###########

 This repository is mainly for the converting from tensorflow to ncnn directly based on the NCNN for Tensorflow https://github.com/jiangxiluning/ncnn-tensorflow.